wp-plugins/eshop/readme.txt

 = Is eShop translatable =

-Yes! the po file is available upon request
+Yes! the po file is available from quirm.net